avwsolutions/elastic-security-training-material/labs/08-AdvancedInvestigation/README.md

 This exercise you may need a free account at AbuseCH.
 Just create one and retrieve your personal API Key.

 - Open Integrations.
-- Search for AbuseCH
+- Search for 'AbuseCH'
-- Click Add AbuseCH
+- Click Add 'AbuseCH'
-- Click on default settings and add your personal Auth Key.
+- Click on default settings and add your personal `Auth Key`.
-- Now deploy this integration to the Linux_Agent_Policy.
+- Now deploy this integration to the `Linux_Agent_Policy`.
 - Open Intelligence under Security.

 Examine the TI data that is coming in from AbuseCH.
 Just enabled this.